-- Note that ethernet jacks in the wall may not actually be connected to your router/gateway/modem.
+- Note: Ethernet jacks in the wall may not actually be connected to your router/gateway/modem.

 - See UniFi PoE Availability and Modes to learn more.

-- Download the UniFi Mobile App (iOS / Android).
+- Log in to the UniFi Mobile App (iOS / Android).

 - Scan the QR Code on the back of your AP.

-- Follow the instructions on screen to finish the setup process and create a new WiFi SSID.
+- Follow the instructions on screen to finish the setup process and create a new WiFi instance.

 Your AP should emit a solid white LED indicating that it is turned on and ready to be set up.
 If the LED is off, make sure it is receiving proper power.
-Some devices require PoE+ power rather than standard PoE (e.g., U6 LR).
+Consult your AP's specifications to confirm its required power input.

 A solid blue LED indicates that the device was already set up.
 In this case, you should factory reset it and try again.

-APs must receive an IP address from your network.
-Depending on your network’s configuration, this may be done by your ISP modem, or a third-party router/gateway.
-Verify this by using the device discovery feature in our WiFiman Mobile App (iOS / Android).
-If the device does not appear, or it appears with our “fallback IP address” (192.168.1.20), this indicates a problem with your network’s configuration, not the UniFi AP.
-Contact your internet service provider or the third-party equipment manufacturer if you are unsure.
+Verify if your AP has an IP address by using the Discovery feature in our WiFiman Mobile App (iOS / Android).
+If the device does not appear, or it appears with our 'fallback IP address' (192.168.1.20), this indicates a problem with your network’s configuration.
+Make sure your AP is properly connected to a local network port (LAN) of your modem or gateway/router.